How to Fix the Throne and Liberty Out of Video Memory Issue

 Intel has released a new 0x12B microcode patch in collaboration with multiple motherboard manufacturers, which should stabilize the 13th and 14th generation CPU chips at some minor performance cost.

-This isn’t the final fix, as the testing and investigation are ongoing, but this is a step in the right direction.
-Finding the latest BIOS is a mostly painless process, you can simply google your motherboard model with “BIOS download”, and you’ll be led to the download section for the specific board on the manufacturer’s site.
+This isn’t the final fix, as the testing and investigation are ongoing, but it is a step in the right direction.
+Finding the latest BIOS is a mostly painless process.
+You can simply Google your motherboard model with “BIOS download,” and you’ll be led to the download section for the specific board on the manufacturer’s site.

-If you don’t know what motherboard you have, you can simply type in “System Information” in Windows, and open the result.
+If you don’t know what motherboard you have, you can simply type “System Information” into Windows and open the result.
 Here, you’ll see the motherboard model right next to BaseBoard Product.
 Here is an example:

 Temporary Fix: Use Intel’s Extreme Tuning Utility

-If you don’t want to update your BIOS, you will have to manually adjust the recommended PL1/PL2 limits for your CPU using Intel’s Extreme Tuning Utility.
+If you don’t want to update your BIOS, you must manually adjust the recommended PL1/PL2 limits for your CPU using Intel’s Extreme Tuning Utility.

 Generic Troubleshooting